 Amex Airline Credits Without Travel

-The Coronavirus Pandemic has us all stuck at home with zero plans to travel in the near future.
+The Coronavirus Pandemic has us all stuck at home with zero plans to travel in the near future, so can we use those Amex Airline credits without travel?
+YUP.
 This has made travel reward credit cards much less valuable and caused many to consider downgrading to no fee options.
-Annual Travel credits can be a source of pain for people paying big bucks for premium travel credit cards like the American Express Platinum Cards, Gold Card and the Hilton Aspire.
+Annual Travel credits can be a source of pain for people paying big bucks for premium travel credit cards like the American Express Platinum Card, American Express Business Platinum Card, Amex Gold Card and the Hilton Aspire.
 If people can get full value from their credits, it helps to offset the annual fees.
 So what’s the big deal?
-The fees and charges officially covered by the Amex Airline fee credit are pretty much impossible to use if you aren’t traveling.
-Let’s be honest, they’re not exactly easy to use even if you can travel!
-In this post I’ll explain the issues and offer some suggestions for using your airline fee credits without leaving the couch!
+The fees and charges officially covered by the Amex Airline fee credit are pretty much impossible to use if you aren't traveling.
+Let's be honest, they're not exactly easy to use even if you can travel!
+In this post I'll explain the issues and offer some suggestions for using your airline fee credits without leaving the couch!